ivapops/Acropora_cryptic_species/README.md

 Additionals Scripts
    - **count-reads.sh** : count reads in a fastq file
    - **samtools-index.sh** : create index file (.bai) for each BAM file

+# Genomic assignment of 565 corals to divergent species clusters

+After removing individuals with < 80% of mapped reads and technical replicates, dowstream analyses were performed on 565 samples (for which we had genomic and phenotype data) and 60 colonies collected during a natural bleaching event (total=625).

+Genomic data was visualized using ANGSD version 0.934 (Korneliussen et al., 2014) to identify genetically distinct host clusters.
+We identified polymorphic sites and estimated genotype likelihoods to account for statistical uncertainty associated with sequencing errors or missing genotypes.
+Polymorphic sites were filtered as: mapping quality > 30, base quality > 30, coverage ≥ 3 reads in at least 95% of individuals, and sites mapping to 14 assembled chromosomes.
+We called major and minor alleles directly from the genotype likelihoods assuming biallelic sites and considered only polymorphic sites with a likelihood ratio test p-value <0.000001.
+To evaluate population genetic structure, we extracted an individual covariance matrix with PCAngsd (Meisner & Albrechtsen, 2018) applying a 0.05 minor allele frequency (MAF) threshold.
+We computed eigenvectors and eigenvalues in R and performed a Principal Components Analysis (PCA).
+We also performed Bayesian hierarchical clustering admixture analyses in PCAngsd using the ‘admix’ option to estimate individual ancestry proportions assuming 2-5 ancestral populations (K genetic clusters) and applying a MAF threshold of 0.05 (Meisner & Albrechtsen, 2018).